-Cardiff Bay is not very far from Cardiff City.
-It's a 10-15 minute walk from the south side of the railway station (there are trains, of course).
-The whole harbour includes historic buildings, including the red house of the harbour building, as well as the city centre facing the harbour with glass curtain walls and a modern complex.
-The whole bay has bicycle lanes and piles of food and beverages facing the sea, which is very lifelike.
-Occasionally visible sailing boats add vitality
+Cardiff Bay is actually not very far from Cardiff City.
+It takes 10-15 minutes to go straight down from the south side of the railway station (of course there are trains to go).
+The entire harbor has historical buildings, including the red house of the Port Authority Building, as well as the municipal center and modern complexes with glass curtain walls facing the bay.
+The entire bay has bicycle lanes and piles of restaurants facing the sea, which is very lifelike.
+The occasional sailing boat adds vitality

 Cardiff Bay has an array of bars and eateries.
 If you just want to soak up the atmosphere or simply chill near the water’s edge, admiring the grand selection of boats and yachts, then the Bay is very inviting.

 It is also home to the new Welsh Assembly, from which the South Wales Canyon produces high-quality raw coal, which is constantly flowing around the world.